Thorpe St Andrew: Facilities

 There are numerous leisure facilities, groups and organisations including the County Arts indoor and outdoor bowling club on Plumstead Road, Thorpe Kite Flyers and the Starlight Express Majorettes.
 The Yare Boat Club is situated on Thorpe Island, opposite the Rivergarden, and offers rowing on the River Yare.

-The local high school is Thorpe St Andrew High School; it was established in its present form in 1977.
+The local secondary school is Thorpe St Andrew School; it was established in its present form in 1977.
 The high school is fed by several small primary schools from the local villages along with 3 large primary schools within Thorpe St Andrew.
 These schools are Dussindale, St Williams and Hillside.

 In recent years, Thorpe St Andrew has expanded eastwards in the shape of the Dussindale housing development, which includes Dussindale Primary School, which opened in 2007 and Broadland business park.

 Thorpe St Andrew is home to radio station 99.9 Radio Norwich.
 The studios are based near Thorpe River Green and the station started broadcasting on 29 June 2006.

 Thorpe lies on the River Yare which is part of the Norfolk Broads network of navigable rivers.
 Thorpe Green is on the main Yarmouth Road and gives access to the river with the opposite bank being an island after the creation of the new cut which allowed vessels to make their way to and from the city of Norwich without traversing the town via two low bridges that carry the railway to Yarmouth, Lowestoft, Cromer and Sheringham.
 Once the location of thriving boat yards, Thorpe Island now offers mooring for mainly liveaboard vessels.
 The only operating boat yards in Thorpe are now towards the east of the town where there are two hire boat operators as well as private facilities and boat building operations.

 A commemorative World War One plaque stands at the River Green war memorial site.
 It was unveiled on 4 August 2014 by two local schoolchildren, Harry and Aimee Fuller who attended Hillside Avenue Primary School.